clairedubin/MIDASv3_database_build_nf/README.md

 ## Installation

 1. [Install nextflow](https://www.nextflow.io/docs/latest/install.html).
 This pipeline has been tested on Nextflow versions 23.10.0 and 24.10.5.
+2. Install conda.
-2. [Update nextflow.config](https://www.nextflow.io/docs/latest/config.html) for your system or HPC.
+3. [Update nextflow.config](https://www.nextflow.io/docs/latest/config.html) for your system or HPC.
 The included nextflow.config file is specific to the developer's HPC (SGE) and will not work for other systems.
-3. Install the EggNOG, geNomad, and ResFinder databases.
+4. Install the EggNOG, geNomad, and ResFinder databases.
 5. Update the params.json file with paths to the database installations.
-6. Test nextflow installation.
+6. Test nextflow installation. ```bash nextflow run main.nf -c nextflow.config -params-file params.json --genomes_tsv_path testing/inputs/genomes_with_paths.tsv --db_output_dir testing -w testing/work```
+7.

 ## Inputs